whamcloud/Support/docs/support/database-error-transaction-aborted.md

 ## Rolling back the transaction

 Since the transaction did not complete, the first thing that needs to be done is to roll back the aborted transaction.
-This can be done on using the postgres repel:
+This can be done on using the postgres REPL:

 ```bash
 cd /usr/share/chroma-manager